alrokayan/renaming-ZHA-devices-after-migration-using-Node-RED/README.md

 Step Five: From the top right corner (let's call it the side menu), click -> import

-Step Six: Then copy and past the content of the file: *renaming.json*
+Step Six: Then copy and past the content of *renaming.json*

+Step Seven: Restart Home Assistant

 # Regrouping ZHA devices after migration